rohskopf/modecode/README.md

 Currently this is not implemented in the C++ code; we use a simple Python script instead.

 See tools/calc_eig3.py.
-This takes FC2_ASR, DATA (LAMMPS data file), and then you must edit the molecular weights to get the desired dynamical matrix.
+This takes FC2_ASR, DATA (LAMMPS data file), and you must ensure in the script that your units are what is desired.
 Simply do:

-    python calc_eig3.py
+    python calc_eig.py

+The outputs here have SI units, if your force constants were in Ryd/Bohr^2 units.

 #### Outputs.